sockeqwe/website-old/_posts/2015-05-09-mosby-playbook.md

 }
 {% endhighlight %}

 The code should be self explaining.
 An example of how to implement **ViewState with Variants** can be found in `SearchFragment implements SerachView`, where I have implemented pagination (displaying a list of mails by loading the whole list in chunks, i.e. display 20 mails and if the user has scrolled to the end of the list then load the next 20 mails).
 Basically `SearchView` displays a list of mails, loading and displaying an error view.
 Therefore we can use a LCE based view state implementation.
 The question is which ViewState  to use to add a Variant to it: "show loading" or "show content"?
 In that case it depends a little bit on your implementation.
 What I did to display "loading more" is I added an additional ViewType to `SearchResultAdapter` which displays the list of mails matching the search criteria in a RecyclerView (content view).
 So the last item the RecyclerView displays is a row displaying a ProgressBar.
 Since triggering a "load more action" requires to scroll the content view (RecyclerView) it feels more natural to me to add the view state variant to "showing content" instead of "showing loading".
 Also is the "load more indicator" part of the RecyclerViews (content view) adapter.
-To implement a Variant of "showing content" we simple add a boolean flag `loadingMore` as you can see in `SearchViewState`:
+To implement a Variant of "showing content" we simply add a boolean flag `loadingMore` as you can see in `SearchViewState`:

 {% highlight java %}
 // AuthCastedArrayListViewState is a LCE ViewState with an additional "not authenticated" state